owais-mazhar/COVID-19-Predicter/README.md

 ## Contact

-If you have any questions or suggestions regarding this project, feel free to contact the project maintainer at owaisraza78617@gmail.com.
+If you have any questions or suggestions regarding this project, please contact the project maintainer at owaisraza78617@gmail.com.
 ```